-When the Feline coronavirus mutate into FIPV, the cat’s immune system produces antibodies that are supposed to protect the cat.
-With the “assistance” of these antibodies, white blood cells gets infected with the virus, and these cells then transport the virus throughout the cat’s body – then an intense inflammatory reaction occurs around vessels in the tissues where these infected cells locate, often in the abdomen, kidney, or brain.
+When the Feline coronavirus mutates into FIPV, the cat’s immune system produces antibodies that are supposed to protect the cat.
+With the “assistance” of these antibodies, white blood cells get infected with the virus, and these cells then transport the virus throughout the cat’s body – then an intense inflammatory reaction occurs around vessels in the tissues where these infected cells locate, often in the abdomen, kidney, or brain.

 Despite the name of the disease contains “Infectious”, actually it is not highly contagious at all.
 Coronavirus, is highly infectious.